-Aaron Rodgers and the Packers quieted the critics on Sunday, with a 26-21 victory over just about patriotsminihelmet_largeeveryone’s Super Bowl favorites.
+Aaron Rodgers and the Packers quieted the critics on Sunday, with a 26-21 victory over just about everyone’s Super Bowl favorites.
 And, while the game was not over until the final possession, the final score was not truly indicative of how much better the Packers played than the Patriots.

 Not enough can be said about the performance of the Packers offensive line on Sunday.
 Despite having to face mostly three and four-man rushes, the front five still gave Rodgers all day to throw.
 Rodgers received such great protection from his O-line that he could have easily thrown for over 400 yards.
 But the New England secondary did an outstanding job taking away the deep ball early in the game, forcing Rodgers to dance in the pocket, with nowhere to throw the ball.